MythicAgents/freyja/README.md

 </p>

 Freyja is a Golang, Purple Team agent that compiles into Windows, Linux and macOS x64 executables.
 It is a very stripped down verion of the [Poseidon](https://github.com/MythicAgents/poseidon) payload from [@xorrior](https://github.com/xorrior), [@djhohnstein](https://github.com/djhohnstein), and [@its-a-feature](https://github.com/its-a-feature)
-It leverages the [karalabe/xgo](https://github.com/karalabe/xgo) project to cross compile with CGO for both of these operating systems.
-This Freyja instance supports Mythic 2.3 and will be updated as necessary.
+This Freyja instance supports Mythic 3.0 and will be updated as necessary.
-It does not support Mythic 2.2 and lower.
+It does not support Mythic 2.3 and lower.

 The agent has `mythic_payloadtype_container==0.1.8` PyPi package installed and reports to Mythic as version "12".